PeanutFIsh/PC-9000/README.md

 News
 ---
-   - A brand new computer will come out soon called the J-1XX series :
+   - NEW CONTENT! :
+      - PC-9100 PreRelease 1 is out!
+This update includes 95Basic support, bootmaker 2.1 and a ZIP Support for diskettes
-      - Working on the J-100, which includes future updates for softwares
+      - J-100 released!
+This includes future updates for P-DOS 3 and 4, Hard Drive Simulation and Update for PC-9100 (splash screen)
    - Here ya got some new software :
       - Xunil 1.0 released!
 Use it trought the BAS-9 Xunil Model 95
       - BAS-9 Model 95 released!